Tirzepatide Calculator

 What is Tirzepatide?

 Tirzepatide is a dual GIP/GLP-1 receptor agonist marketed by Eli Lilly under the brand names Mounjaro (type 2 diabetes) and Zepbound (chronic weight management).
 Clinical protocols typically start at 2.5 mg once weekly with stepwise titration in 2.5 mg increments every four weeks up to a 15 mg maintenance dose.
-Compounded tirzepatide is supplied in lyophilized vials of 5 mg through 60 mg; reconstitution volume varies with vial size and prescribed dose.
+Compounded tirzepatide is supplied in lyophilized vials of 5 mg through 60 mg; reconstitution volume varies with vial size and target dose.
 The drug must be drawn with an insulin syringe — a 2.5 mg dose at 10 mg / 2 mL concentration equals 50 units on a U-100 syringe.

 Common vial sizes